functionaldevices-cis/syteline-custom-load-method-examples/README.md

 ## Setup

 1. Import the `IDOs.XML` file into your Syteline instance using the IDO Import Wizard form.
+2. Create an IDO Project called "ue_FIS".
-2. Import the `Mongoose Items.XML` file into your Syteline instance using the FormSync form.
+3. Import the `Mongoose Items.XML` file into your Syteline instance using the FormSync form.

 ## Usage